HCLOpenBMC/documents/design/power-control-design.md

    ```

 3. To read pgood status of the multi-host system, in existing phosphor-state
-   -manager only supports single(single-host) property read for pgood status,
+   -manager only supports single(single-host) property read for pgood status, So
-   So need to change or add support to read (or monitor) the pgood status for
+   need to change or add support to read (or monitor) the pgood status for multi
-   multi host system.
+   host system.

+   The each sub-chaasis, host, and slot power, needs initial power status, So
+   need to determine initial state of power.
+A separate process or application
+   handle those initial status of power which has a property that holds the
+   initial power state.
+Then the phosphor-state-manager will update or determine
+   the initial state of power from it.

 4. For the sled power cycle need to implement or introduce new object and
    transition state, it should be